14. Seeing as partial being

 The answer in my case, lucky or unlucky, was that my being conscious was the fact of the room being there, just the room being there.
 Later on, as you will be hearing, I preferred to say that a room was being there. (‘Actualism: A Different Theory of Consciousness,’ section 3.)

-This strikes me as being the same raw suggestion that the seeing of what you see is (somehow) just the being of what you see, as I put it above.
+being of what you see, as I put it above.
 Honderich’s account of the devilish ‘somehow’ has changed over the years, and is not particularly easy to pin down, but the “raw suggestion” itself is something that he has consistently maintained for quite a while.
 Here’s a decade-earlier expression of it:

 What is it for you now to be aware of your surroundings?
 It’s for things somehow to exist, isn’t it?
 To speak a little grandly, what it is for you to be perceptually conscious now is for a world somehow to exist, a certain changing totality of things.
 Mine now consists in things in this room and outside the window.
 This seems to be the right answer to the question of the so-called phenomenology or seeming nature or appearance of perceptual consciousness.
 Something more is worth thinking about – that we here have the most promising conception of actual perceptual consciousness, that we here begin to get hold of its real nature.
 What it is for you to be aware of your surroundings is for, in a certain sense, there to be certain things with various properties in space and time. (‘Consciousness as Existence Again,’ section 1.)

-As before, this looks like gibberish at first, but I pointed out previously that it is really just the converse of the broad idealist suggestion that the world is a bundle of sense experiences.
+converse of the broad idealist suggestion that the world is a bundle of sense experiences.
 As such, it can hardly be gibberish.
 Honderich himself seems to agree:

 If you fancy aphorisms, you can also say about perceptual consciousness Berkeley wasn’t near to right in saying esse est percipi, to be is to be perceived.
 The better aphorism is to be perceptually conscious is for something in a way to be. (‘Actualism: A Different Theory of Consciousness,’ section 8.)